daanielww/Shopify-Summer2019/README.md

 I built this application justing NodeJS, ExpressJS and MongoDB

 I have hosted this application at https://shopifysummer2019.herokuapp.com/.
 You can interact with it and test out the required functions with Postman or something similar.
-If you wish to setup a localserver, the existing code in the repository supports.
+If you wish to setup a localserver, the existing code in the repository supports it.

 The test server I have setup contains the following products that can be used for testing purposes: